 Where have all the dinosaurs gone...

-The prehistoric pseudo tooth pelagic bird (Pelagic a bird that spends a significant portion of its life on the wing at sea, seldom making landfall except only to breed and rear young), had therefore a worldwide range, found from South America to North Africa, Europe to Australasia.
-However their remains are very scarce in the fossil record, this is perhaps due to their lightweight frame, their anatomy of thin walled bones which have been easily dispersed, broken down and scattered before having the neccessary time to fossilise successfully in the sediments of time.
+The prehistoric pseudo tooth pelagic bird (Pelagic a bird that spends a significant portion of its life on the wing at sea, seldom making landfall except only to breed and rear young), had, therefore, a worldwide range, found from South America to North Africa, Europe to Australasia.
+However their remains are very scarce in the fossil record, this is perhaps due to their lightweight frame, their anatomy of thin-walled bones which have been easily dispersed, broken down and scattered before having the necessary time to fossilise successfully in the sediments of time.

-Pelagornithidae extinction is an unsolved mystery and may ever stay so, as with so much fossil record data it is difficult to pin point exactly what may have caused any extinction.
-In this case the toothless birds are now exception, theorists summarise that like other seabeds the evolutional radiation of the toothless birds matches the cetaceans (whales), and pinnipeds (seals), of the Pliocene epoch, about the time these pelagic birds leave the fossil record.
+Pelagornithidae extinction is an unsolved mystery and may ever stay so, as with so much fossil record data it is difficult to pinpoint exactly what may have caused any extinction.
+In this case, the toothless birds are now the exception, theorists summarise that like other seabed the evolutional radiation of the toothless birds matches the cetaceans (whales), and pinnipeds (seals), of the Pliocene epoch, about the time these pelagic birds leave the fossil record.

 Believing competitive food source pressure from the aforementioned eventually put pay to the pseudo tooth birds out competing under, on the water and in coastal regions, pinnipeds competing on shoreline nesting grounds the toothless birds occupied.
-However the author would hedge with other theories of global temperature and eco systems changes.
+However, the author would hedge with other theories of global temperature and ecosystems changes.
 Around this period Antarctica became established, tectonic movement affected currents and waterways and some seas vanished as land formed.
-As these movements affected a negative way, they also counter balanced in a positive way, new coastal zones, cliffs, would have made high and secure nesting grounds inaccessible by pinnipeds for instance.
-Perhaps the natural evolutions of life is more likely yet less dramatic extinction theory.
+As these movements affected a negative way, they also counterbalanced in a positive way, new coastal zones, cliffs, would have made high and secure nesting grounds inaccessible by pinnipeds for instance.
+Perhaps the natural evolutions of life are more likely yet less dramatic extinction theory.
 The toothless birds survived for about 10 million years along with the great whales of that time, which weakens the direct competition theory between Pelagornithidae pseudo tooth birds and cetaceans or pinnipeds.
-A tantalising mystery, perhaps one day we may have accumulated enough data to be more sure, until then once again the enigmatic fossils of pseudo tooth birds keep their beaks uncharacteristically and firmly sealed and quite.
+A tantalising mystery, perhaps one day we may have accumulated enough data to be surer, until then once again the enigmatic fossils of pseudo tooth birds keep their beaks uncharacteristically and firmly sealed and quite.